Nicholas Prasad

-Nicholas Prasad (born 7 December 1995) is a professional footballer who plays as a defender for Bischofswerdaer FV 08 in the Regionalliga.
+Nicholas Prasad (born 7 December 1995) is a professional footballer who plays as a defender.
 Born in Canada, he represents the Fiji national football team.

 Personal life

-Prasad was born in Edmonton, Alberta to immigrant parents from the Fiji Islands, Arun and Rosene respectively, and has an older brother, Brendan, who works as a RCMP Police Officer.
+Prasad was born in Edmonton, Alberta to immigrant parents from Fiji.

 Career

 BC Soccer Provincial Development Program

-Prasad played for the BC Soccer Provincial Development Program from 2008-2011.
+Prasad played for the BC Soccer Provincial Development Program from 2008 to 2011.
 He captained the team to a bronze medal against Alberta at the National Tournament.
 His performances led to an invitation to the Canadian Youth National Training Team.

 Enver Creek Secondary

 Prasad attended Enver Creek Secondary, where he captained the Cougars to their first BC High School Provincial Championship in 2012.
-Prasad also won the Enver Creek Student-Athlete of the Year award from 2008-2011.
+Prasad also won the Enver Creek Student-Athlete of the Year award from 2008 to 2011.

 Vancouver Whitecaps FC

 In 2012, Prasad joined the Vancouver Whitecaps FC Academy.
 He helped the team win the USSDA Northwest Division title during the regular season, which led to a birth in the USSDA Finals in Houston.
-The following year, Prasad captained the team to a second place finish in the USSDA Northwest Division.
+The following year, Prasad captained the team to a second-place finish in the USSDA Northwest Division.